sntioudis/papreca/documentation/commands.md

 You can provide the bond-formation rate manually or input the activation energy, attempt frequency, and temperature of that kMC event to obtain the corresponding rate from the Arrhenius equation (see rates_calc.h rates_calc.cpp, and PAPRECA::getRateFromArrhenius() ).

-For more information regarding the catalyzed option please see \ref createBreak.

 > **Note:**
 > In the current version each pair of atom types (e.g., type 1 and type 2) and their corresponding bond (e.g., bond type 5 for atom types 1 and 2) are allowed to be associated with only one predefined bond-forming template.